marcelosogoncalves/marcelosogoncalves.github.io/_pages/about.md

 My research agenda is informed by nearly 15 years of experience as a <a href='https://anesp.org.br/english' target='_blank'>Specialist in Public Policy and Management (EPPGG)</a> in the Brazilian federal government, where I contributed to numerous policy evaluations and led initiatives spanning food security, racial equity, and climate adaptation.

-I am currently a PhD candidate in Public Policy at Duke University and a <a href='https://jhfc.duke.edu/academics/vdhfellows/' target='_blank'>von der Heyden Global Fellow</a>.
+I am currently a PhD candidate in Public Policy at Duke University.
+Beginning in Fall 2026, I will join the <a href='https://seas.umich.edu/' target='_blank'>School for Environment and Sustainability (SEAS)</a> at the University of Michigan as an Assistant Professor of Global Environmental Policy.

+Originally from Brazil, I come from a working-class background and am a first-generation college graduate.
+In my spare time, I enjoy gardening, with mixed results.

 You can reach me at: <a href='mailto:ms1019@duke.edu' target='_blank'>ms1019@duke.edu</a>